YarRuin/LOBAP/README.md

 Probally there will be a lot of bugs, please report them at github issues or discord.

-For now mod is on BepInEx, later i'll move it to workshop.
+For now mod is on BepInEx, later i'll move it to steam workshop.